 Potential site: Any area that is considered a likely roost site for black-cockatoos, based on factors such as proximity to other roosting birds, potential roost trees, feeding habitat and standing water nearby.
 Cockatoos have not yet been reported as roosting in these sites.

-FRTBC roost: Any site where a positive count (i.e. ≥1 bird roosting for the night) of FRTBC has been recorded as part of a formal roost survey and no white-tailed black-cockatoos have been recorded.
+FRTBC roost: Any site where a positive count (i.e. ≥1 bird roosting for the night) of FRTBC has been recorded in the GCC and no white-tailed black-cockatoos have been recorded.